 In diversity cases, federal courts apply the recognition and enforcement rules of the state in which the federal court sits.
 See Yahoo!
 Inc. v.
-La Ligue Contre Le Racisme et L'Antisemitisme, 433 F. 3d 1199, 1212 (9th Cir.
+La Ligue Contre Le Racisme et L'Antisemitisme, 433 F.3d 1199, 1212 (9th Cir.
 2006) (en banc) (per curiam) (observing that, in international diversity cases, "enforceability of judgments of courts of other countries is generally governed by the law of the state in which enforcement is sought").
 This means that removal of an enforcement action from state to federal court will ordinarily result in the federal court's application of the same state statute that would have been applied in state court proceedings.
 Additionally, Rule 64 of the Federal Rules of Civil Procedure requires a federal court to apply state law for remedies involving the seizure of property, which may be essential in an action seeking to collect on a foreign money judgment in a U.S. court.

 When a federal court's subject matter jurisdiction is based on a question of federal law, rather than diversity grounds, the courts apply the applicable federal statute (if there is one) or federal common law.
 For example, the U.S. has acceded to the United Nations Convention on the Recognition and Enforcement of Foreign Arbitral Awards, 21 U.S.T.
-2517 ("New York Convention") and implemented its provisions in Chapter 2 of the Federal Arbitration Act ("FAA"), 9 U.S.C. §§ 201 et seq.
-Section 203 provides that original jurisdiction for "[a]n action or proceeding falling under the [New York] Convention" lies in the United States federal district courts.
+2517 ("New York Convention") and implemented its provisions in Chapter 2 of the Federal Arbitration Act ("FAA"), 9 U.S.C. §§ 201-208.
+Section 203 provides that an action or proceeding falling under the New York Convention "shall be deemed to arise under the laws and treaties of the United States", and the district courts of the United States "shall have original jurisdiction over such an action".
 9 U.S.C. § 203.
-No separate proceeding is required to "confirm" a foreign arbitral award under the New York Convention; a creditor need only file a single action to enforce the foreign award under the FAA.
-See CBF Industria de Gusa /S/A v.
-AMCI Holdings, Inc., 850 F. 3d 58, 72 (2d Cir.
-2017).